meteor/proposal-referential-destructuring/README.md

 ### Interaction with default expressions?

-If an object destructuring pattern specifies a default expression for an optional property, that default property might or might not be used, since the property might or might not be found in the object:
+If an object destructuring pattern specifies a default expression for an optional property, that default expression might or might not be used, since the property might or might not be found in the object:

 ```js
 const {